-In addition, the SEND\BUF\SIZE and RECV\BUF\SIZE parameters in the listener.ora and this names, or a files increase the performance of propagation on your system.
+In addition, the SEND\BUF\SIZE and RECV\BUF\SIZE parameters in the listener.ora and tnsnames.ora files increase the performance of propagation on your system.
 These parameters increase the size of the buffer used to send or receive the propagated messages.
 These parameters should only be increased after careful analysis of their overall impact on system performance.

-See Also: Oracle Database Net Services Administrator's Guide
+Oracle Database Net Services Administrator's Guide

-Best Practices for Propagation Operation
+17.2 Best Practices for Propagation Operation